intuition-dev/mbCLIx/docsOldIntro/src/index.md

 - [Blog](/blog/)

-Serverless/Cloud V2, Mount and Pug are some of the pillars of MetaBake .
+Serverless/Cloud V2, Mount and Pug are some of the pillars of Metabake .

 ## tl;dr